breakerzirconia/tromp/README.md

 1. Run `opam exec -- dune build` (this requires you to have both `opam` and `dune` installed; the latter can be installed using the former).
 2. Locate the executable: `_build/install/default/bin/tromp`.

 Run `tromp --help` for an overview of the tool's usage.
-Right now, the only supported rendering mode is `text`.

 ## Formal grammar of $\lambda$-expressions